psarando/shire-reckoning/README.md

-To see these alignments for yourself on this project's home page, [set the Shire Calendar to start reckoning from one of these New Year's Day dates](https://psarando.github.io/shire-reckoning/#tolkien-calendars), then change the `Gregorian Date` year to a either a leap-year or a non-leap-year (2016 and 2017 for example).
+To see these alignments for yourself on this project's home page, [set the Shire Calendar to start reckoning from one of these New Year's Day dates](https://psarando.github.io/shire-reckoning/#tolkien-calendars), then change the `Gregorian Date` year to either a leap-year or a non-leap-year (2016 and 2017 for example).

 Now let's consider all of Tolkien's statements about the Shire Calendar in Appendix D more closely: